Last Updated 2014-02-25

 - Transfer Request Form

 In order for transfer courses to be requested for use in a UCF degree, the official transcripts from the institution where the courses were taken must be sent to UCF’s College of Graduate Studies.
-In addition to the form, supporting documentation from the program/college must be submitted giving approval for courses to be transferred and where credit should be applied in the program of study.
+In addition to the form, supporting documentation from the program/college must be submitted giving approval for courses to be transferred and where credit should be applied in the plan of study.

 - Graduate Petition Form